itsjwala/backupper/README.md

 ### Why I made this?

 I wanted to backup my screenshots, camera roll, music, whatsapp media etc to my local machine.
 There are cloud backups available like google drive.
 But it's quite slow for me as my internet speed is not so fast.
+Also I wanted to learn golang :)

 It is very fast and accessible for me and maybe others can also find it useful.